Dhamma-Sobhana/gong/README.md

 Example data:

-    {"name": ["main-house-remote"]}
+    {"name": "main-house-remote"}

 # Configuration
-Configuration is set using fleet or device variables in balenaCloud dashboard.
+Configuration is set using fleet or device variables in *balenaCloud* dashboard.

 ## AUDIO_VOLUME (player)
 Audio ouput volume of the audio block.